mon-gmx/mon-gmx/README.md

 Do I have anything left to say here?
 Well, word of advice: get rid of buzzwords, get rid of the next big thing, if you want to take away something from all this mess it is: build to scale, and building to scale **never** relies on a product.
 Get away from the contentment, the next great thing is always around the corner and you need curiosity to drive your organization, not doing by the book.

+## Receiving the gift feedback (09/24)

+Today was a good day.
+I had a screening call that went OK, however, this one was quite different because we closed with me getting feedback on the quality of my resume.
+Had I been younger or more stupid I would have not taken it well, but this was such a gift that I still feel glad I took this call.
+The older you get the less you get it for free.
+It will come from time to time, but as you get older, your filters grow thicker and well, obviously not everything passes through.
+So you need to stop and learn to listen.
+But listening is not easy either.
+We are in a place where loud means heard, and we all want to have a voice, if not this page would not even exist.

+I am used to get feedback and not ashamed to share that I get negative feedback often, or maybe I just choose to pay attention to the negatives more, I think that's a human condition after all.
+Anyway, back to the core of the conversation, today I rewrote my resume.
+I cannot say it was too hard (copilot helped me proof read it), but it was very satisfying to come back and go through all the things I have done, because as I was told, "I made a poor job showing that I had made any impact", and well, that did have an impact in me, and I am grateful for it.

 <hr/>
 <hr/>